bahrus/be-focused/README.md

 ... sets the focus on the button when the behavior attaches.

+This  is useful when HTML is added [post page-load](https://stackoverflow.com/questions/27313872/auto-focus-is-not-working-for-input-field).

 ## Setting focus on an element within [TODO]

 ```html